 Deciding on Your Role in the Conference

 Below are the many different roles available to our applicants.
 Please click on each role to learn more and access its distinct programming and application.

-The Emerging Artists Strand identifies participants during each conference who appear to be at a critical juncture in their careers as puppet artists; a place in their lives where working intensely on a particular project or aspect of their work could lead to important breakthroughs.
-Those artists may apply to the program, describing in detail what their work during the conference is likely to be and how they will work with mentors in writing and directing, as well as other artists from the Conference staff as needed, to achieve their project goals.
-The Emerging Artists are given the option of showing the results of their work during the public performances that conclude the conference.
-Emerging Artists will be under the guidance of Richard Termine and Derron Wood.
+The Emerging Artists Strand is for returning attendees at a critical juncture in their careers as puppet artists: a place in their lives where working intensely on a particular project or aspect of their work could lead to important breakthroughs.
+In the application, please describe in detail what your work during the conference is likely to be and how you will work with mentors in writing and directing, as well as other artists from the Conference staff as needed, to achieve your project goals.

 This role is for the more experienced puppeteer, though previous attendance is not required.
 This role will allow you to focus on the development on an area of your choice, be it aesthetic, career, a specific problem in a piece, or to rehearse a part of a piece in progress.
 You may bring your own cast, for a fee of $750.00 per performer.
 This entitles them to all of the conference's activities and workshops as applicable, as well as housing and meals.
 You may also use the Resident Company Members.
 Past Artists in Residence include: Ronald Binion, Marc Weiner, Bonnie Remsberg, Richard Termine, Heather Henson, Jane Henson, Ulysses Jones & Megan McNerney, Scott Hitz, and WonderSpark Puppets.

 Please Note: This strand is by invitation only

 Thank you for your interest!